 We are a team of scientists, researchers, and medical professionals using epigenetics to improve pregnancy success rates for men dealing with infertility.Discover Episona's Seed

-There’s a common set of questions we get about providing a sample for the Seed test.
+There’s a common set of questions we get about providing a sample for The Episona Sperm Test.
 Is it okay to just send my sample through the mail?
 Doesn’t it need to be refrigerated or tested immediately?

 The short answers are…